 2. Pass the South Dakota Examination for Bail Bonds.

 Earning a passing score on the South Dakota Examination for Bail Bonds is required in order to qualify for a bail bond runner’s license.
-The exam is administered by Prometric, a third-party testing company contracted through the state.
+The exam is administered by Pearson Vue, a third-party testing company contracted through the state.
 The one-hour exam contains questions on insurance regulation, the criminal justice system, principles of bail bonds, and bail bond practices drawn from South Dakota’s state laws.
-You can register and pay for the exam through Prometric’s website.
+You can register and pay for the exam online.

 3. Obtain at least one offer of employment as a bail bond runner.

 Once you have passed the exam, you are ready for the next step, which is securing a preliminary offer of work.
 In South Dakota, bail bond runners are not permitted to work independently and must be classified as employees of at least one bail bondsperson or agency.
-In order to receive a license, a bail bond runner’s application must be accompanied by an appointment form completed by the employing licensed bondsperson, along with an additional $10.00 appointment fee.
+In order to receive a license, a bail bond runner’s application must be accompanied by an appointment form completed by the employing licensed bondsperson, along with an additional $10.00 appointment fee (as of August 2022).

 While a bail bond runner may work for more than one licensed bondsperson, each bondsperson must register an appointment form and a separate fee with the South Dakota Division of Insurance.
 You should also be aware that if all appointment forms are revoked by the appointing bondsmen, your runner’s license will be automatically revoked.